iCliniq Logo

 What Is a Mole?

 A mole or nevus is a black or brown spot present in the skin.
 It is usually round, has a uniform color with smooth edges, and often measures less than 6 mm in diameter.
 They are often acquired during childhood or adolescence.
 Most of them will never cause a problem.
-If new moles arise with age or there is a change in it, there is always a risk of it turning into a melanoma.
+If new moles arise with age or there is a change in it, there is always a risk of becoming a melanoma.
 Melanoma is a grave disease that mostly arises from an innocent-looking mole.
-If a mole is present on the body, here is how you can know if it is just a mole or melanoma.
+If a mole is present on the body, here is how one can know if it is just a mole or melanoma.

-What is Melanoma?
+What Is Melanoma?

 What Can Increase the Risk of Getting Melanoma?